-While vaccination programs are ongoing throughout Canada, industries, including commercial real estate, continue to be affected in varying degrees by COVID-19.
-Subsequent to March 3, 2021, several Canadian provinces declared another provincial emergency requiring various restrictions such as stay at home orders, mandatory closures of certain types of businesses and reduced limits on social gatherings.
-As of August 4, 2021, many of these restrictions have been lifted as a result of higher vaccination rates and lower active case counts across the country.
+Industries, including commercial real estate, continue to be affected in varying degrees by COVID-19.
+The Canadian government has implemented additional emergency measures to slow the introduction and spread of COVID-19 in Canada including various restrictions such as stay at home orders, mandatory closures of certain types of businesses, reduced limits on social gatherings, social distancing measures and travel restrictions.
+As of November 3, 2021, many of these restrictions have been lifted as a result of higher vaccination rates and lower active case counts across the country.
 While public health restrictions have not yet had a significant impact on the REIT's operations, the REIT cannot predict the extent to which they may affect the REIT, particularly if new or additional containment measures are mandated by governments in the future.

 The REIT is required and continues to comply with the directives provided by the Federal and Provincial governments and public health authorities to help mitigate the spread of COVID-19.
 These changes and any additional changes in operations in response to COVID-19 could materially impact, among other things, the operations and financial results of the REIT.
 Specifically, such changes may impact tenants' ability to pay rent in full or at all.
 In response, the REIT has assessed rent collectability when determining future cash flows and has determined the current risk of default to be low given the quality of the REIT's tenant base, which largely consists of government and credit rated tenants.
 Certain tenants have been identified to be in need of financial assistance either in the form of short-term rent deferrals or through the CERS program.
-As a result, the REIT has recognized \$51 expense in property operating costs representing a rental provision granted to tenants as part of the CERS program.
+As a result, the REIT has recognized a \$23 and \$74 expense in property operating costs representing a rental provision granted to tenants as part of the CERS program for the three and nine months ended September 30, 2021.
 There can be no assurance that expenses incurred by the REIT under the CERS program will not continue or increase in future periods or that additional programs will be instituted causing increased or additional expenses to be incurred by the REIT.

-For the six months ended June 30, 2021, the REIT agreed to defer rental payments of approximately \$8.
 The REIT deferred a total of \$446 of rental payments for certain tenants since the start of the pandemic.
-As of June 30, 2021, all deferrals have been received in accordance with those deferral agreements.
+As of September 30, 2021, all deferrals have been received in accordance with those deferral agreements.
 There can be no assurance that future rent deferrals, if granted, will be repaid in whole or in part.